Kwadwo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse reverses its input
-22-users_and_homes displays all users and home directories based on etc/passwd 100-empty_casks find all empty files and directories
+22-users_and_homes displays all users and home directories based on etc/passwd 100-empty_casks find all empty files and directories 101-gifs lists all files with a .gif extension